enyholar/Jotta/README.md

-# README #
+# Jotta #

-This README would normally document whatever steps are necessary to get your application up and running.
+Jotta android application is an app that use to take note .

 ### What is this repository for? ###